S-Umer-R/SMTP-Program-for-sending-cold-emails/README.md

 - Add multiple sender email addresses.
 - Add multiple receiver email addresses.
+- It pairs each recipient with a random sender to maximize deliverability and avoid spam or promotions folders.
 - Change the secure token used for email authentication.
 - Send emails with a specified subject and message.
 - Supports HTML content in the email body.